Rocky Balboa: Rocky Balboa (2006)

 Stallone as Rocky in Rocky Balboa.

-In Jan 2006, 15 years after the events of Rocky V, Rocky, now in his late fifties, has been going through changing times in his life.
-He runs a small but highly successful restaurant and bar called 'Adrian's', named after his wife who died of ovarian cancer four years prior in 2002.
-Rocky is no longer depressed and broke, and is doing far better than he was in years prior in 1991.

-Rocky visits Adrian's graveside regularly and each year, on the anniversary of her death, takes a tour of the old places, where their relationship began and blossomed: the now-closed J&M Tropical Fish pet shop where Adrian worked, the former site of the ice skating rink where they had their first date and Rocky's old apartment, where they fell in love.
-Rocky's son, Robert Jr., is now working as a struggling mid-level corporate employee and has been farther apart from his family over the years, but reluctantly joins Rocky to commemorate the anniversaries of his mother's death.
+Fifteen years after the events of Rocky V, Rocky, now in his late fifties, runs a small but successful restaurant and bar called 'Adrian's', named after his wife who died of ovarian cancer four years prior in 2002.
+Rocky visits Adrian's graveside regularly and each year, on the anniversary of her death, takes a tour of the old places where their relationship began and blossomed: the now-closed J&M Tropical Fish pet shop where Adrian worked, the former site of the ice skating rink where they had their first date and Rocky's old apartment, where they fell in love.
+Rocky's son, Robert, is now working as a struggling mid-level corporate employee and has been drifting apart from his father over the years.
+Paulie reluctantly joins Rocky to commemorate the anniversaries of his sister's death.

 An episode of ESPN's program, Then and Now, airs featuring a computer-simulated fight between Rocky (in his prime) and the current champion, Mason "The Line" Dixon (Antonio Tarver).
-The simulation result sees Rocky winning by knockout in the thirteenth round, which stirs up a discussion about the result if such a fight ever occurred.
+The simulation result sees Rocky winning by knockout.
 Inspired by the simulation and feeling he still has some "stuff in the basement" to deal with, Rocky decides to return to the ring and applies to renew his boxing license.
-Though Rocky passes the required physical with flying colors, the licensing committee denies his application, citing his advanced age and their moral duty to protect him from himself.
+Though Rocky passes the required physical examination, the licensing committee denies his application, citing his advanced age and their moral duty to protect him from injury.
 Rocky responds to this with an impassioned speech of his own and the committee change their minds to renew his license.

-The brain damage Rocky is diagnosed within Rocky V is not addressed in this film, but in interviews, Stallone has said that the storyline explanation would have been that Rocky's brain damage was within the normal range for boxers.
-When tested for brain damage in Rocky V, Rocky was suffering the effects of a severe concussion as a result of the Drago fight, but he never sought a second or more informed opinion because he intended to retire anyway.